HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

 ## Copying a media asset

-This feature helps the user to quickly transfer a media asset from one collection to another.
+Refer to the following steps if you want to copy a media asset from one collection to another.

 1. Click the **more menu** option of the asset.

-This allows you to view options such as Properties, Preview, Copy Link, Download, Copy, and Delete.
+    This displays more options such as **Properties**, **Preview**, **Copy Link**, **Download**, **Copy**, and **Delete**.

 2. Click **Copy**.

     A dialogue box appears that shows the list of collections.
-You can search for a specific collection.
-You can also navigate inside a collection of a sub collection is present.
+You can search for a specific collection or you can also navigate inside a collection if a subcollection is present.

-3. Check the **Add new keywords to existing** box if you want newly generated keywords to be added to existing keywords.
+3. (Optional) Check the **Add new keywords to existing** box if you want newly generated keywords to be added to existing keywords.
 This is available only when Plugin is enabled.

 4. Select a collection you want to copy the asset to and click **Copy**.

     If you copied an asset to the same collection, a dialogue box to rename the asset appears.

 5. Click **View Location** to navigate inside the collection.

 ## Moving a media asset

-This feature helps the user to quickly move an media asset from one collection to another.
+Refer to the following steps if you want to move a media asset from one collection to another.

 !!! note
     Moving an asset location can break its links if it is referenced in WCM or any external references.
-To update the Link, manual re-linking is necessary.
+To update the link, manual relinking is necessary.

 1. Click the **more menu** option of the asset.
-This allows you to view options such as Properties, Preview, Copy Link, Download, Copy, Move, Rename and Delete.
+This displays more options such as **Properties**, **Preview**, **Copy Link**, **Download**, **Copy**, **Move**, **Rename**, and **Delete**.

 2. Click **Move**.

     A dialogue box appears that shows the list of collections.
-You can search for a specific collection.
-You can also navigate inside a collection of a sub collection is present.
+You can search for a specific collection or you can also navigate inside a collection if a subcollection is present.

-3. Select a collection you want to copy the asset to and click **Check for references and move**..
+3. Select the collection you want to copy the asset to and click **Check for references and move**.

-4. The confirmation dialogue appears when the asset is referenced in WCM.
+    The confirmation dialogue appears when the asset is referenced in WCM.

-5. Select a collection you want to copy the asset to and click **MO**.
+4. Select the collection you want to copy the asset to and click **MO**.

     If an asset with same name exists in the target collection, a dialogue box to rename the asset appears.

-6. Click **View Location** to navigate inside the collection.
+5. Click **View Location** to navigate inside the collection.

 ## Renaming a media asset

-This feature allows the user to modify the name of a media asset.
+Refer to the following steps to modify the name of a media asset.

 !!! note
     Renaming an asset name will break existing references to the asset name in WCM or any external content.
-To update the asset name, manual re-linking is necessary.
+To update the asset name, manual relinking is necessary.

 1. Click the **more menu** option of the asset.

-This allows you to view options such as Properties, Preview, Copy Link, Download, Copy, Move, Rename and Delete.
+    This displays more options such as **Properties**, **Preview**, **Copy Link**, **Download**, **Copy**, **Move**, **Rename** and **Delete**.

 2. Click **Rename**.

-A dialogue box apears for renaming asset.
+    A dialogue box apears for renaming the media asset.

 3. Media edit page, the media name input box is present in the inspector panel for renaming asset

 ### Configuration for enabling the asset rename and move feature

 The asset move and renaming feature can be enabled or disabled through the helm.
 By default, this feature is enabled.

 ```yaml